Toric gravitational instantons in gauged supergravity: Supergravity solutions on M

 \section{Supergravity solutions on \texorpdfstring{$M$}{M}}

-We consider Euclidean supersymmetric solutions of $D=4$, $\mathcal{N}=2$ gauged supergravity, coupled to $n$ vector multiplets with Fayet--Iliopoulos (FI) gauging.
-Such solutions on a 4-manifold $M$ are equipped with a (real) metric and additional global data, which we now define.
+We consider a subclass of supersymmetric solutions of Euclidean $D=4$, $\mathcal{N}=2$ gauged supergravity, coupled to $n$ vector multiplets with Fayet--Iliopoulos (FI) gauging.
+The class of solutions are defined on a 4-manifold $M$ and are equipped with a real metric, real Abelian gauge fields $A^I$, $2n$ real scalar fields, and a Dirac spinor $\epsilon$ satisfying a Killing spinor equation.
+These comprise a consistent subclass of the full space of solutions of the Euclidean supergravity, where \textit{a priori} the bosonic fields are complex and there are two independent Killing spinors \cite{Freedman:2013oja}.
+A more detailed discussion of the class of solutions that we study is presented in \cite{BenettiGenolini:2024lbj}.